-Frank J. Kontely joined the firm in 2007 as a Partner.
-He earned his undergraduate degree at Princeton University and his law degree at the University of Florida College of Law.
-He practices throughout the State of New Jersey as an integral part of the firm's General Liability and Construction Litigation areas.
-His extensive litigation experience includes matters in Insurance Law with a focus in construction, premises liability, personal injury as well as related contractual and insurance coverage issues.
-He has conducted seminars in these areas for both risk management professionals and attorneys.
+Frank J. Kontely III is a Partner in the firm's General Liability and Construction Litigation Departments.
+His extensive litigation experience includes handling matters throughout the State of New Jersey from pleadings through trial for private clients and insurance carriers with a focus in construction, premises liability, personal injury as well as related contractual and insurance coverage issues.
+He has conducted seminars in these areas for clients, risk management professionals, and attorneys.
+Frank has also served as an arbitrator to resolve matters for other attorneys and litigants.

-Frank is also a trial attorney and has obtained several successful jury verdicts on behalf of his clients.
-For example, in June 2017, Frank successfully defended a developer/general contractor in a case brought by an employee of a subcontractor who alleged personal injuries and economic damages due to a worksite hazard.
+A seasoned trial attorney for over 30 years, Frank has obtained several successful jury verdicts on behalf of his clients in courts across the State of New Jersey.
+For example, Frank successfully defended a developer/general contractor in a case brought by an employee of a subcontractor who alleged personal injuries and economic damages due to a worksite hazard.
 The employee made a multi-million-dollar settlement demand and, at trial, submitted evidence of over $800,000 in medical bills and lost income.
 After a two-week trial, the jury found no liability on our client and, therefore, awarded the plaintiff no monetary damages.
-Having extensive trial experience, Frank also tries Environmental/Mass Tort cases for the firm and has knowledge in matters involving asbestos and mold.
+Having extensive trial experience, Frank also tries Environmental/Mass Tort cases for the firm in New Jersey and New York and has knowledge in matters involving asbestos and mold.
+To view more of Frank’s recent trials and representative cases, please refer to the “Cases” tab adjacent to his biography.

-In addition to being a partner, Frank is the Leader of the firm’s Construction/A&E Team.
-He also participates in the firm’s training program for new associates.
-Frank is actively involved in his community.
-He has served on the Mendham Township Board of Education and the Princeton University Alumni Schools Committee.
-He is also a coach for Mendham Little League, Twin Boro Bears Football and Mendham Patriots Basketball.
+Beyond his legal practice, Frank also participates in the firm’s training program for new associates.
+Actively involved in his community, he has served on the Mendham Township Board of Education and the Princeton University Alumni Schools Committee.
+He has also coached for Mendham Little League, Twin Boro Bears Football, and Mendham Patriots Basketball, and he serves as a Board Member for the Mendham Football Booster Club.

 A description of the selection process methodologies on which these accolades are based can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.